MapServer/MapServer/INSTALL_CMAKE.md

 Head over to https://cmake.org/download/ to download a source tarball (for unixes) or a binary installer (for Windows).
-If you are building CMake from source, the build process is detailed in the tarball readme files, such as
+If you are building CMake from source, the build process is detailed in the tarball readme files, such as:

 ```bash
  $ tar xzf cmake-x.y.z.tar.gz